ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/kindle-reader-amazon-giveaway.markdown

 section1-content: "<p>Look it up instantly without leaving your page, Share your library\
   \ with family, Translate passages instantly, Audible books… PLUS other features\
   \ you’ve come to expect from Kindle!
 This brand new E-Reader from Amazon has it\
-  \ all! </p>\r\n<p>You will never be without a book anymore!
+  \ all! </p>\n<p>You will never be without a book anymore!
 Browse Amazon’s expansive\
   \ selection, choose a title and begin reading in seconds, you can download books\
   \ in under 60 seconds!
-PLUS you can discover great books with Goodreads on Kindle!</p>"
+PLUS you can discover great books with Goodreads on Kindle!</p>\n"
 section2-content: "<p>Take the story with YOU!
 Think no more and don’t miss this amazing\
   \ opportunity!
 Enter the form below for a chance to win the brand new Amazon’s Kindle\
-  \ E-reader and enjoy & discover a new world of reads anywhere!</p>"
+  \ E-reader and enjoy & discover a new world of reads anywhere!</p>\n"
 entry-title: "Win Amazon’s Kindle E-Reader!"
-entry-content: "Enter the draw to win Amazon’s Kindle E-Reader\r\nby completing the\
+entry-content: "<p>Enter the draw to win Amazon’s Kindle E-Reader\nby completing the\
-  \ form below before 23:59 on 17th of October 2018."
+  \ form below before 23:59 on 17th of October 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Brian W. who won the Kindle E-Reader from Amazon!"
 winner-banner: "https://assets.expresslyapp.com/asset-05bc03c8-7e93-4129-8da1-343c890e5ada.jpg"